-The name Sudoku or more correctly comes from Japan and consists of the Japanese characters Su (meaning 'number') and Doku (meaning 'single') but the was not invented in Japan.
+The name Sudoku or more correctly 数独 comes from Japan and consists of the Japanese characters Su (meaning 'number') and Doku (meaning ‘single’) but it was not invented in Japan.
 Sudoku originated in Switzerland and then traveled to Japan by way of America.

-Magic Square puzzles which involve the ordering of consecutive numbers into a square (at least 3x3 in size) comes to us from the mists of history.
+Magic Square puzzles which involve the ordering of consecutive numbers into a square, comes to us from the mists of history.

 In Europe the first unequivocal appearance of the square is in Albrecht Dürer's ➚ engraving called 'Melancholia' ➚ in 1514 where a 4x4 magic square is clearly shown with an arrangement of the first sixteen numbers gives a sum of 34 in all rows, columns and both diagonals.
 Any philosopher of the renaissance age would have understood the properties of magic squares.

 See also: Alchemy and Dürer ➚

-It is worth mentioning in passing the Chinese Puzzle ➚ that may well be familiar to many, it consists of a 9x9 grid of squares with one square missing.
+It is worth mentioning in passing the Chinese Puzzle ➚ that may well be familiar to you, it consists of a 9x9 grid of squares with one square missing.

 The squares are scrambled and have to be shifted one at a time to form an ascending numerical sequence 1 to 8.
 The early versions used the digits 1 to 8 with the 9 missing but modern ones have pictures (which comes to the same thing).
 Like Sudoku it is a matter of finding a strategy to put the squares into a particular order.